 Pharmacoeconomists must have a minimum of a Master of Science in Pharmacy or Pharmacoeconomics and may have already earned a Pharm.D. degree.
 Doctorate programs and postdoctoral certificates in pharmacoeconomics exist to train aspiring pharmacoeconomists with health-related educational backgrounds.

 According to job ads on CareerBuilder.com in May 2015, qualified pharmacoeconomist applicants had 4-5 years of related experience for managerial level jobs.
 Senior level managers were expected to have five years of relevant research experience working in the health field with large sets of data, such as patient-reported outcome survey data.
 Additionally, managerial level pharmacoeconomists must have strong leadership and communication skills.
-The BLS reported that all pharmacists earned a median salary of $121,500 in 2015.
-The BLS also predicted pharmacist jobs to increase by 3% from 2014-2024.
+In May 2018, the BLS reported that pharmacists in the 90th percentile or higher earned $161,250 or more per year, whereas the bottom 10th percentile earned $87,790 or less per year.
+The BLS also predicted pharmacist jobs to increase as fast as the average through 2028.

 Pharmaceutical District Sales Manager

 Pharmaceutical district sales managers are responsible for making sure that pharmaceutical sales teams meet and exceed market share and revenue quotas.
 They recruit, train and support regional sales associates.
 When needed, sales managers meet with customers to help local sales team members maintain good relationships with key clients.
 Pharmaceutical district sales managers are also responsible for controlling expenses and understanding market competition.
 They work closely with the marketing, human resources and finance departments.